 One way to ensure that you retain custody of your pet in the case of a divorce may be to enter into a premarital agreement.

 You can draft an accord specifying who gets the pets in the event of a split.
-This is easier in the case of pre-existing pet ownership.
+Cases of pre-existing pet ownership makes this even easier.

 But even if you and your spouse adopt a dog or cat or bird together, you can still hash out an arrangement for where the animal goes should your relationship take a nosedive.
-This may not always be legally binding in the strictest sense, but the court may take it into consideration when dividing assets.
+This may not always be legally binding in the strictest sense, but the court may take it into consideration.

 It’s also possible to work out some type of informal shared custody arrangement, with visitation rights and weekend overnights, much like for a real child.